Skip Header

 When we work out how much income your pension could give you, we have to assume you’ll retire at a certain age.
 This may be the default retirement age for your scheme, or it could be an age you have given us yourself.

 You can change your retirement age at any time.
 Just log in to PlanViewer, go to ‘My Profile’ and select ‘Personal Information’.
 You’ll then be able to edit your ‘Date Selected for Retirement’.
+Please be aware that rules of some schemes and/or rules set by HMRC may restrict the earliest date you can take benefits.

 As soon as we are notified of your death, we will move your pension savings into your plan’s cash fund to minimise any fluctuation in value caused by stock market changes.